JonathanMEdwards/subtext10/doc/language.md

 1. There is a special number called `_number_` that corresponds to an empty numeric item in the UI.
 Numeric functions treat `_number_` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `_number_` is equal to itself.
 2. The empty text represents a missing text.
 3. There are predefined missing values for each media type that serve as placeholders.
-4. The missing value for a block is when all its input items are missing.
+4. The missing value for a block has all its input items missing.
-5. The missing value for a series is when it is empty.
+5. The missing value for an array is empty.
 6. There is no predefined missing value for choices.
 However as their first option is the default, it can be defined to be something like `NA?: nil` to serve as a missing value if desired.
 Also see `maybe` blocks below.

 The `required` constraint (see _Constraints_) checks that an input item does not contain one of the above missing values.